HeRAMS-WHO/herams-i18n/docs/index.rst

 .. note:: Only delete all response to a health facility if you are sure that it was entered by mistake (e.g. duplicated record).
 For health facility that are permanently closed, add a new response and change the status to *permanently closed*.

-..
-Warning:: Deleting responses cannot be undone.
+.. warning:: Deleting responses cannot be undone.
 Thus, be careful when deleting responses.

 Download Data